ikavodo/aron-gen/README.md

 ## Key Components

 ### `AronsonSequence` Class
-Models self-referential sentences like _"T is the first, fourth, eleventh... letter..."_ with:
+Models self-referential sentences like _"T is the first, fourth, eleventh... letter in this sentence, not including commas and spaces"_ with:

 - **Core Functionality**
   ```python